 The Physical Education department offer a wide range of Enrichment activities throughout the course of the academic year.

-These include – Athletics, Cross Country, Football, Hockey, Netball and Rounders clubs for all year groups.
+These include – Athletics, Cross Country, Football, Netball and Rounders clubs for all year groups.
 These teams compete in District and County standard competitions against other schools in Hertfordshire.
+We also take part in District swimming galas as and when they are available.
+Pupils who wish to represent Bishop’s at swimming need to provide competitive evidence from their club for health and safety reasons as we do not have a swimming pool.

 We also run Badminton, Basketball, Cricket, Dance, Gymnastics, Rugby Union, Table Tennis and Trampolining clubs throughout the year.
-These individual and team activities compete in tournaments throughout the school year also.
+These individual and team activities compete in tournaments throughout the school year at District level as well.

 Please check the termly Enrichment Club list or speak to a PE teacher for more information on what activities are available for different year groups.